 Excavation for structures includes removal and disposal of material for all structural excavation.

-Shall the surface of excavations at foundation level become deteriorated through any cause whatsoever, then the Contractor shall further excavate all materials, which in the opinion of the has become unsuitable, and replace it- at his own expense- with such material and in such manner as the shall direct.
+Shall the surface of excavations at foundation level become deteriorated through any cause whatsoever, then the Contractor shall further excavate all materials, which in the opinion of the Project Manager has become unsuitable, and replace it- at his own expense- with such material and in such manner as the Project Manager shall direct.

 Tolerance

 Unless otherwise specified no point of the surface of the completed earthwork shall be more than +/- 50 mm from the designed surface.
-Within the above tolerances, the surface shall have a smooth regular face all to the satisfaction of the .
+Within the above tolerances, the surface shall have a smooth regular face all to the satisfaction of the Project Manager.

 Bed levels of drains shall not be higher, (tolerance 0), or more than 200 mm lower than the correct level.